Family Medicine Residency

 Strong institutional and community support for Family Medicine – Family Medicine is one of the strongest and most well respected departments at MMC

 Epic electronic medical record – both inpatient and outpatient

 Limited 24-hour call – 2nd and 3rd year residents work 24-hour call shifts only 2-3 times per year

 Living in Portland – Portland, Maine is Forbes’ Magazine’s ‘Most Livable City’ and Bon Appetit Magazine’s ‘America’s Foodiest Small Town.’
 Our beaches, amazing local food, craft beers, and arts scene are other reasons we love it here.

-- Weekly protected time for didactic teachings (Tuesday morning from 8-12)
+- Weekly protected time for didactic teachings ((Wednesday afternoons from 1-5pm)